-At ATS, over 90% of our employees are male and less than 10% are female.
+At ATS, 92% of our employees are male and 8% are female.
 This gender split is typical of the tyre and vehicle maintenance industry in which we operate.

 The vast majority of our male employees are employed in technician roles in our operational network.
 Our female population however, is more equally dispersed across operational, clerical, professional and managerial roles.